jeremyckahn/rekapi/docs/api.md

 Kapi.prototype.render (millisecond)
 ````

-Calculate the positions for all Actors at `millisecond`, and then draw them.
+Calculate the positions for all `Actor`s at `millisecond`, and then draw them.
 You can define any millisecond in the animation to render, so long as it is less than the length of the animation (see `animationLength`).

 ### draw